harcokuppens/xbar-plugin-easy-ssh-tunnels/README.md

   wrong.

-If a tunnel fails to start within the specified timeout, it will be marked as failed and the error will be logged in `log.txt`.
+If a tunnel fails to start within the specified timeout, it will be marked as failed and the error will be logged in `easy-ssh-tunnels.log`.

 ---